gbv/beaconspec/mappings.md

 [](#RFC3987).
 Applications MAY reject mapping link dumps with relation type from the IANA link relations registry, in lack of official URIs.
 Another valid solution is to extend the RDF model by using blank nodes as predicates.

+Links with non-URI source and/or target identifiers are allowed but NOT RECOMMENDED.
+Such links cannot be mapped to RDF.

 ### Mapping link annotations to RDF